General Space Notes

 After every rehearsal or performance, the McCarroll Theatre and the support areas must be restored to their standard, organized condition that will allow the next occupant to use the space immediately upon arrival.

-Stage managers will be assigned to the Senior Directing, Workshop, and New Works projects, as needed, when personnel permits.
+Stage managers will be assigned to the Workshop and New Works projects, as needed, when personnel permits.

 House Management / Ticketing